ldalrymple1/project-04/README.md

 <img src="./frontend/src/assets/homepage.png" >

-If they aren't a gallerist thye are redirected to the index page to browse the exhibitions.
+If they aren't a gallerist they are redirected to the index page to browse the exhibitions.

 <img src="./frontend/src/assets/indexcard.png" >